 Comprehensive arrangements regarding health and safety have been approved by the appropriate organisations.
 Fire precautions have been designed in partnership with the local Fire and Rescue Service who monitor their efficiency regularly.
 All staff and young people are supported to understand and observe health and safety policies and where necessary training is given.

-The service aims to ensure that all members of staff undertake at least 2 fire drills per year.
+The service aims to ensure that all members of staff undertake regular fire drills.

 The staff team undertake fire training every 3 months.